virxkane/nucleo64-lcd-st7735/README.md

 ### Hardware
 * The GMT177-01 module is used as a display and is compatible in size and pins.
 The display controller used is **ST7735**.
 The display data bus is connected to the hardware SPI.
 PWM can be used  to control the brightness of the screen backlight.
 * Joystick K1-1504SA-03 and one button KLS7-TS6601 can be used for control.
-Both are connected to 3 General Purpose I / O ports via diodes.
+Both are connected to 3 General Purpose I/O ports via diodes.
 * EEPROM memory M24C08 can be used to store user data.
 This IC is connected to the I2C hardware bus.
-* Two LEDs are connected to ports A0 (PA0) and A1 (PA1).
+* Two LEDs are connected to ports A0(PA0) and A1(PA1).
 * A separate button IT-1187-160GM-G is provided to reset the controller.

 ### Demo firmware